 Lizard Peninsula · TR12

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In The Lizard, that work is shaped by the place itself — The Lizard is the southernmost village in mainland Britain, sitting on the AONB headland with serpentine geology, a working lighthouse and a tight Conservation Area at the village green, with a building stock that leans toward serpentine-stone cottages and Edwardian villas.
+What works on a TR12 plot rarely works elsewhere — The Lizard is the southernmost village in mainland Britain, sitting on the AONB headland with serpentine geology, a working lighthouse and a tight Conservation Area at the village green, with a building stock that leans toward 1950s coastal bungalows and Edwardian villas.

 - Conservation Area